 What Causes High Histamine Levels?

 We naturally produce histamine along with DAO.
 However, when outside factors interfere with how HMT and DAO work, their presence in your gut can decrease.
-Low levels of HMT or DAO enzymes means histamine can be produced without regulation.2 Outside factors contributing to the overproduction of histamine include:
+Low levels of HMT or DAO enzymes mean histamine can be produced without regulation.4 Outside factors contributing to the overproduction of histamine include:

 Foods to Avoid if You Have Histamine Intolerance

-If you have histamine intolerance, I recommend avoiding the following foods until you have addressed the underlying cause of your histamine intolerance.3
+Many foods naturally contain histamine, trigger a release of histamine, or block the enzyme DAO.6 I recommend avoiding the following foods until you have addressed the underlying cause of your histamine intolerance.

 Histamine-Rich Foods